Blog

 7. Justinmind

-Justinmind has been gathering momentum as a popular website and app prototyping tool.
-There are quite a few reasons why, from drag-and-drop functionality, the capabilities to create the simplest to most sophisticated of apps and web prototypes, and plenty of support, like videos and blogs to help you learn how to use it.
-Plus, Justinmind offers unlimited projects and pricing options ranging from free to enterprise level.
+Justinmind offers drag-and-drop functionality and the ability to create anything, from the simplest to most sophisticated of apps and web prototypes.
+Plus, the platform gives users plenty of support through videos and blogs and offers unlimited projects and pricing options, ranging from free to enterprise-level.

 Justinmind comes with UI libraries and templates, as well as many other practical features.
-It lets you create the logic for conditional navigation, allows for user testing, facilitates design team management, and more.
+It lets you create the logic for conditional navigation, allows for user testing, and facilitates design team management.
 There’s also a number of integrations that let you use Justinmind with Sketch, Adobe Suite, Azure DevOps Server, and Jira in your workflow.

-Its simple interface makes it a great starting point for a beginner UX designer but also offers enough for more advanced designers.
+Its simple interface makes it a great starting point for a beginner UX designer but also offers features for more advanced designers.

 Design interactions and animations without code